Rationale and impact

 Some people decline topical treatment, preferring oral to topical aminosalicylates.
 This is more common in children and young people, although proctitis is not common in this group.
 As the evidence showed that oral aminosalicylates are not as effective at inducing remission, the committee thought it was important to explain this to people who decline topical aminosalicylates.

 There was cost-effectiveness evidence showing that using an immunomodulator as the next line of treatment after oral or topical corticosteroids and oral aminosalicylate produced greater health benefits at lower total costs than other strategies.
 However, the clinical evidence on topical immunomodulators was limited and it was unclear how applicable it was to UK clinical practice.
-Because of this, the committee recommended the sequence without this final treatment, and recommended further research on topical immunomodulators.
+Because of this, the committee recommended the sequence without this final treatment, and made a research recommendation on topical immunomodulators.

 There is evidence that topical aminosalicylates are effective for achieving remission in people with mild-to-moderate proctosigmoiditis or left-sided ulcerative colitis.
 In the committee's experience topical aminosalicylates also work faster and more effectively than topical corticosteroids.
 Topical aminosalicylates alone are recommended for up to 4 weeks because the evidence showed that they were effective within this timeframe.
 Cost-effectiveness evidence also showed that treatment sequences starting with topical aminosalicylates produced greater health benefits and incurred lower total costs than other strategies.